|Can Money Buy You Love?|

 The term fem-bots was used in several "wacky" Austin Powers' movies when robots were cast resembling the female form and took on a sexual persona.
 The giant screen has on several occasions explored some of these futuristic issues mankind might someday face.
 A peek into what it would be like to clone yourself was explored by a character Michael Keaton played in the 1996 American science fiction comedy, Multiplicity.
 The movie about a man who never has enough time for the things he wants to do is offered the opportunity to have himself duplicated, also starred Andie MacDowell, the movie revealed how easy answers sometimes prove to have unforeseen complications.
 Returning to the subject of this post, even virtual reality, and the idea of moving towards living an artificial existence in a virtual world does not seem to have the potential that having a sex-bot holds.

 While a huge difference exists between robots and dolls a look into advancements taking place within other industries often holds a glance into what lays before us.
 A Japanese company claims to have taken its product a genuine looking sex doll to the next level.
 A Daily Mail.com article tells of the doll's realistic feeling skin and authentic looking eyes.
-The manufacturer, Orient Industries says the dolls are made from high-quality silicon and are so realistic that at first glance there is little to distinguish them from a real girlfriend.
+The manufacturer, Orient Industries says the dolls are made from high-quality silicone and are so realistic that at first glance there is little to distinguish them from a real girlfriend.
 The noninflatable doll is sold under the name "Dutch Wives" which is a Japanese term for a sex doll, and it is advertised in the media that anyone who buys one will never want a real girlfriend again.
 The doll cost just north of six thousand dollars.
 I discovered this information during a "bing" search, which again proves how necessary the internet can be.
-In the title of the story the writer uses the word "creepy" when referring to the industry, but it is difficult to deny that over seven hundred comments show a large level of interest in such things, you will find the link below.
+In the title of the story, the writer uses the word "creepy" when referring to the industry, but it is difficult to deny that over seven hundred comments show a large level of interest in such things, you will find the link below.

 A few final thoughts about what a future might look like if mankind gracefully integrates robots into our lives and culture.
 The economics of such a mate also is at an acceptable level for many people.
 One thing is certain, and that is the rich will have access to the best and most advanced units.
 With a good warranty and little maintenance, a sex-bot purchased on payments might actually render the purchaser large savings when compared to a high maintenance spouse.
 A huge benefit is the amount of time devoted to maintaining a relationship could be substantially reduced if an inactive or dormant mode was utilized, couple this with savings on medical insurance and on an expensive clothing budget.
 To ice the cake you can just imagine the money saved by avoiding a costly divorce that means you lose half your wealth or have to start over.
 If an owner was inclined they might even leverage their investment by sharing, renting out, or swapping their sex-bot with others.